Why UXarray?#

 Core Functionality#

-In addition to providing a way to load in and interface with Unstructured Grids, we also aim to provide computational and analysis operators that directly operate on Unstructured Grids.
+In addition to loading and interfacing with Unstructured Grids, UXarray provides computational and analysis operators that operate directly on those grids.
+Some of these include: